BritneyLozza/ClearLinux-Secure-Workstation/README.md

 **honeytrap.sh** - A docker script for running a honey trap, catch hackers try to break in to your system.(honeytrap)

-**hostsfile-paranoid.sh** - A script that downloads a security conscious hosts file to block malware/phising and bad hosts (hostsfile)

 # Server stuff